grahampugh/grahampugh.github.io/_posts/2022-09-29-software-update-check.md

 ## Conclusion

-While there may be reasons to run `softwareupdate --list` in scripts, consider whether it is necessary for your tool.
-Consulting the existing record on the computer may give you the result you need, is less work for your tool, and a reduction in the frequency of polling Apple's software catalog servers could improve the performance of that service.
+Consider whether it is necessary to run `softwareupdate --list` in your tool, especially if you have MDM software, and can push a configuration profile to enable automatic software update checks.
+Consulting the existing record on the computer is likely to give you the result you need, is less work for your tool, and a reduction in the frequency of polling Apple's software catalog servers could improve the performance of that service.
+If you are developing a tool that you intend to share, perhaps it is worth giving the tool's users the option of whether the `softwareupdate --list` command is used, or just consulting the plist instead?

+> **Amendments:** This post was updated 2022-10-10 with the information about the six hourly check that is made when the "Check for updates" box is checked.

 [1]: https://github.com/root3nl/supportapp